Culturally Responsive Math Education

 You’ve likely heard of culturally responsive math education (CRME).
 But what about culturally responsive math assessment!
 How can we assess students’ mathematical knowledge and competencies through the practices of CRME?

-In this series we explore the nature of culturally responsive mathematics education through connections to land, story, community and mathematics.
-We look to nature and Indigenous perspectives to conceptualize learning that includes cycles of feedback (with self, others, environment, and materials) and discuss approaches and principles for culturally responsive math assessment.
+In this series, we explored the nature of culturally responsive mathematics education through connections to land, story, community and mathematics.
+We looked to nature and Indigenous perspectives to conceptualize learning that includes cycles of feedback (with self, others, environment, and materials) and discussed approaches and principles for culturally responsive math assessment.

 Session 1: Culturally Responsive Math Education